31 Best Trout Lures Of 2023 Rated By Trout Guides

 There are two blue fox spinners every trout angler should have.
 The Blue Fox Classic Vibrax Spinner is my go-to spinner for trout.

-It has a wider blade with a unique bell shape body that creates a lot more vibration than other spinners.
+It has a wider blade with a unique bell-shaped body that creates a lot more vibration than other spinners.

-Best Spinner Sizes: 1 and 2 for small fish, and sizes 3 to 5 for big trout.
+Best Spinner Sizes: A number 1 and 2 blade is good for small trout and sizes 3 to 5 are best for big trout.

 Best Spinner Colors: Silver, Gold, Copper, Black, Chartreuse, and Orange.